DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Implementation

 \subsection{Re-Randomization}

-\abbrev constantly re-randomizes the memory layout of an enclave. \Cref{fig:memorylayout} shows the overall memory layout, with the initial global data and heap in section $l_0$.
-Initially all data are copied in a pseudo-random permutation to the first random section $l_x$.
-From there, the data is progressively copied to the second random section $l_y$.
-As for the initial permutation, non-temporal write operations are used to hide accesses to $l_y$ from the adversary.
-For both sections different secret keys are used to define the permutations.
+\abbrev constantly re-randomizes the memory layout of an enclave. \Cref{fig:design} shows the overall memory layout.
+The blocks are copied from $L_n$ to $L_{n+1}$ in the same order as they appear in $L_n$, so the adversary only observes reads to every block in $L_n$, in order.
+Like in the initial permutation, non-temporal write operations are used to hide fine-grained writes.

-The data are copied in the order of the original memory layout (in \Cref{fig:memorylayout} the first five elements of the initial layout $l_0$ are in $l_x$, while the remaining are in $l_y$).
-This scheme allows to decide quickly which permutation is valid for a given memory address.
-As discussed above, on each memory access an address in the initial layout is permuted.

-\abbrev does re-randomization gradually for each cache line sized memory block, i.e., one block is updated at a time.
-The cost of re-randomization primarily comes from the permutation calculations required.
-However, the pipelining of AES instructions in the CPU makes encrypting a small number of addresses only slightly more expensive than encrypting a single address.
-Therefore, the calculations for re-randomization are done using a piggybacking scheme, when a memory element is requested whose address is not in our permutation cache (cache miss) and that address needs to be computed anyway.
+For each cache-line-sized memory block in $L_n$, \abbrev needs to compute the corresponding addresses in $L_n$ and in $L_{n+1}$.
+Hence, the cost of re-randomization primarily comes from the permutation calculations required.
+However, the pipelining of AES instructions in the CPU makes encrypting multiple addresses together faster than encrypting them sequentially.
+This reduces the cost for the re-randomization and leads to better overall performance of \abbrev.

-Predictable re-randomization operations, however, can be filtered out by the adversary, since we assume that the adversary has a perfect trace of memory accesses.
-To overcome this challenge the re-randomization actions are made probabilistic in \abbrev.
-On each cache miss a re-randomization is performed with a configurable probability $p$.
-After multiple re-randomization steps the uncertainty for the adversary becomes too high for a reliable side-channel attack.

-Re-randomizing \emph{only} on cache-miss events in the permutation cache has the disadvantage that application-dependent cache-misses can be rare events.
-In such a case the re-randomization would not be sufficient to provide good protection against side-channel attacks.
-Therefore, we introduce a new configurable parameter $t$, of \emph{forced cache miss threshold}.
-If $t-1$ cache hits happen consecutively, the following lookup is treated as a cache miss, regardless of the actual cache status.
-Like all cache misses, a new line is re-randomized with probability $p$.
-This way we can enforce a lower bound on the re-randomization rate of \abbrev.